 Coconut water is a must to try in Colombia.
-You will see street vendors at the beach passing by with coconut water and when you under the sun is so refreshing plus so healthy.
+You will see street vendors at the beach passing by with coconut water and when you are under the sun is so refreshing plus so healthy.

 12. COLOMBIAN COFFEE

 Colombian Coffee is the most popular in the world.
 You will find many places to visit around Coffee’s Region in Colombia not far from Medellin.
-The taste is amazing and we recommend you to visit a farm where you will learn about how they pick their coffee where is exported and of course you will try!
+The taste is amazing and we recommend you to visit a farm where you will learn about how they pick their coffee and where is exported and of course, you will try!

 13. Avena Colombiana

 Avena Colombiana is my favorite non-alcoholic drinks in Colombia.
 Avena Colombiana is made of milk, water, sugar and cinnamon.
 I love to have Avena for breakfast or before lunch.
 So delicious and healthy.
 Prices are around $2 USD.

 Lulada is a traditional drink in Colombia in Cali.
 Lulada is made from the fruit lulo and mixed with lemon juice, ice and sugar.
 You can mix with alcohol liquor and also you can add condensed milk if you have a sweet tooth.

 Hot Chocolate is the most popular of the drinks in Colombia (non-alcoholic).
 What to drink in Colombia for breakfast?
 You can have hot chocolate anytime with the arepas.